azizosharke/GitHubVisualizationAPI/README.md

   conda activate <env name you jast made>

 ### on vscode
-  type python select interpreter in the command palette
+  type "python select interpreter" in the command palette
   select interpreter with the env name you made

 ### On Terminal (again)